The spiraling cost of medical care shapes people’s lives:

 Emily Pisacreta

 Emily is a journalist, writer, and audio producer based in New York City.
+In addition to her work at An Arm and a Leg, she produces the FRONTLINE Dispatch, a podcast from PBS/WGBH’s award-winning, long-running documentary program FRONTLINE.
 In 2020, she graduated from Columbia Journalism School where she focused on health care reporting and radio and podcast production.
 Before turning to journalism, Emily wrote and edited web and social media content for Planned Parenthood Federation of America.
-In addition to her work at An Arm and a Leg, she writes an independent newsletter about insulin.
+She also writes an independent newsletter about insulin.

 Bea Bosco headshotBeatrice Bosco